About Us → Who We Are

 - A comprehensive adoption program that matches nearly 2,000 homeless animals with new families every year.
 There is no time or space limit for any animals in the adoption program.
 Not only does Paws Humane save animals from Columbus Animal Care and Control, we also accept surrendered pets for owners who can no longer care for them.

 - Affordable veterinary services open to the public.
 We offer spay/neuter surgery, vaccinations, microchips, preventative medicine and more.

-- Pets for Life Outreach program to provide assistance to pets owners in underserved areas of Columbus.
+- Pets for Life outreach initiative to provide assistance to pets owners in underserved areas of Columbus.

-- Community Cat program that allows for the humane trapping of community (feral) cats.
-Community cats are transported to our Veterinary Clinic, spayed/neutered, rabies vaccinated, eat-tipped and returned to their colony through a model called TNR (Trap-Neuter-Return).
+- Community cat TNR resource that allows for the humane trapping of community (feral) cats.
+Community cats are transported to our Veterinary Clinic, spayed/neutered, rabies vaccinated, ear-tipped and returned to their colony through a model called TNR (Trap-Neuter-Return).